yezero/sandstorm/docs/administering/email.md

 Apps can send email out to the world, subject to rate limiting.
 To enable this feature, you must configure an SMTP relay in the `Email configuration` page of the Admin panel.
-The SMTP server needs to accept e-mails with the SMTP envelope's bounce address set to either your grain's local address or the "Sandstorm server's own email address" address.
+The SMTP server needs to accept e-mails with the SMTP envelope's bounce address set to either your grain's local address or the "Thurly server's own email address" address.

 If running at home or at work, you can usually use your ISP's or corporation's SMTP server.
 Otherwise, [Sendgrid](https://sendgrid.com/), [Mailgun](http://www.mailgun.com/), and others provide SMTP services, some with free tiers.
-Note in our testing, Google Gmail is incompatible with the Sandstorm outbound SMTP requirements: it will modify the From header and SMTP envelope to be your personal address, rather than what the app specified.
+Note in our testing, Google Gmail is incompatible with the Thurly outbound SMTP requirements: it will modify the From header and SMTP envelope to be your personal address, rather than what the app specified.
 Therefore it may seem to work for the first user, but when you add other users to your server, any emails sent by their apps will appear to come from you!

-Some cloud providers block outbound port 25, which you may experience as Sandstorm reporting "Connection timed out."
+Some cloud providers block outbound port 25, which you may experience as Thurly reporting "Connection timed out."
 In that case, check if your outbound SMTP provider supports alternative ports such as 587 or 2525.